 A great idea is to visit new homes for sale and see how the professional designers stage model homes when selling them.
 You might see one or two items in the closet but not 100 shirts and 75 pairs of shoes.

 So, when selling, create an environment that gives the buyers confidence in making an offer.
-And, as the saying goes, if cleanliness is next to godliness, a clean closet can help get buyers to move forward and make that offer.
+And, as the saying goes, cleanliness is next to godliness, so a clean closet can help get buyers to move forward and make that offer.